jb31790/Lec4/README.md

 # DISCLAIMER:
 I won't do a single webpage for each tasks, I'm only going to make one page that meets the requirements in all of the tasks below.

+Also make sure to **not miss** my theme-switcher, made with pure CSS, no html-buttons or js involved.

 # Tasks
 ## Task 1: Basic CSS Styling
  - Using the knowledge from Lectures 2 and 3 on HTML structures and semantics, create an HTML page about your favorite hobby.
 Use CSS to style the page with colors, typography, and backgrounds.
 Ensure the page is visually appealing.